oroinc/documentation/user/back-office/system/integrations/dotmailer/dotmailer-single-sign-on.rst

 1. Obtain a Client ID and a Client Secret Keys from your dotmailer manager.
 2. Enter these credentials during integration configuration (see the :ref:`Configure dotmailer Integration guide <user-guide-dotmailer-configuration>`).
-3. The requested call back URL should be as follows: https:// {your domain}/dotmailer/oauth/callback.
+3. The requested call back URL should be as follows: ``https://{your domain}/dotmailer/oauth/callback``.
 4. Navigate to **Marketing > dotmailer > Email Studio** and select the integration you wish to connect to.
 5. Click **Connect** to perform OAuth authorization.